SoarGroup/Soar/SoarLibrary/Demos/readme.txt

 #    Has two versions, both of which using look-ahead search
 #    and chunking showing tradeoffs in state representations for
 #    operator application vs. state copying.
+# Arithmetic:
+#    Does multicolumn addition and subtraction using simple
+#    addition facts.
+Automatically generates, solves, and verifies
+#    1000 problems.
+Demonstrates hierarchical task decomposition
+#    and chunking over the decomposition.
 #
 # Default:
 #    Holds rules used for implementing common problem solving